AstroPlant/astroplant-backend/README.md

 # AstroPlant Backend
-This repository contains utilities to build the modules that form the AstroPlant back-end.
-The main API, necessary for running the back-end, is available at the [astroplant-api](https://github.com/AstroPlant/astroplant-api) repository.
-A front-end UI for interacting with the back-end is available at the [astroplant-frontend-web](https://github.com/AstroPlant/astroplant-frontend-web) repository.
+This repository contains utilities to build the modules that form the AstroPlant backend.
+The main API, necessary for running the backend, is available at the [astroplant-api](https://github.com/AstroPlant/astroplant-api) repository.
+A front-end UI for interacting with the backend is available at the [astroplant-frontend-web](https://github.com/AstroPlant/astroplant-frontend-web) repository.

-# Description of the back-end architecture
+# Description of the backend architecture
-The AstroPlant back-end consists of various modules.
+The AstroPlant backend consists of various modules.

-Communication between kits and the back-end is over MQTT.
+Communication between kits and the backend is over MQTT.
 A service ingests measurements over MQTT into the database.
 The main [AstroPlant API](https://github.com/AstroPlant/astroplant-api) implements the bi-directional kit RPC.
 It further implements the HTTP API used by front-end